solana-mobile/solana-mobile-doc-site/docs/react-native/overview.md

 # React Native

-[**React Native**](https://reactnative.dev/docs/getting-started) is a popular development framework for creating mobile apps using React and Javascript.
+[**React Native**](https://reactnative.dev/docs/getting-started) is a widely-used framework for building mobile applications with React and JavaScript.

-This section of the site provides a developer guide for building React Native Android apps for Solana.
+This section provides a comprehensive guide for developers creating React Native Android apps on the Solana platform.

 ## Quickstart